-From my experience playing with PowerApps animations significantly improved my proficiency in programming in declarative paradigm language (I have C# programming backgrounds which is an imperative paradigm language), helped in understanding of what and how I can implement in PowerApps and also boost my confidence in my PowerApps skills.
+From my experience, playing with PowerApps animations significantly improved my proficiency in programming in declarative paradigm language (I have C# programming backgrounds which is an imperative paradigm language), helped in the understanding what and how I can implement in PowerApps, and also boost my confidence in my PowerApps skills.

 Different ways of creating animation in PowerApps

 To add an animation to your PowerApp app you can use different ways.
 You can:

 - Add a video file – simple as that.
 In PowerApps you can switch controls off and auto play it so for a user it will look just like an animation.
 However be aware that if your video contains any sound you cannot autoplay it in Chrome.
 Also video cannot interact with user or react on screen changes.
 Like below: